padho/maien/README.md

 # maien

-A simple module to turn the meta information of a website to a JavaScript object.
+A simple module to turn the meta information of a website into a JavaScript object.
 The properties of the resulting object refer directly to the values of the following attributes:

 ``` js
 ['name', 'http-equiv', 'rel', 'property', 'itemprop']